 What would be the right way and time to inform my workplace of my pregnancy, keeping all this in mind?

-PS- My manager had an ego clash with me once so keeps finding ways to burden me with more and more work.
-This is the primary reason that I worry she might find something to use against me though in pet 1.5 years she could till now.
+PS: My manager had an ego clash with me once, so she keeps finding ways to burden me with more work.
+This is the primary reason why I worry she might find something to use against me, although in the past 1.5 years, she hasn't been able to do so.

 From India, Delhi

-The employer cannot terminate you from service during receipt of maternity benefits.
-But if there is any misconduct on your part, and on the basis of that misconduct the management has conducted an enquiry and subsequently terminated you, the same will be enforceable.
-Customer making negative review about one's performance or poor performance followed by dereliction or negligence is a gross misconduct warranting disciplinary action against the employee.
-Therefore, if the employer is able to charge sheet you properly, he can dismiss you from service.
-But for that solid evidence is required.
+The employer cannot terminate you from service during the receipt of maternity benefits.
+But if there is any misconduct on your part, and based on that misconduct the management has conducted an inquiry and subsequently terminated you, the same will be enforceable.
+A customer making a negative review about one's performance or poor performance followed by dereliction or negligence is a gross misconduct warranting disciplinary action against the employee.
+Therefore, if the employer can charge sheet you properly, he can dismiss you from service.
+Solid evidence is required for that.

-Coming to promotion, I would say that law will not protect an employee unless you have a promotion policy in the certified standing orders.
+When it comes to promotion, I would say that the law will not protect an employee unless there is a promotion policy in the certified standing orders.
 If you remain on leave for six months, naturally, the employer can deny promotion or extend the promotion.
-He can offer the promotion after evaluating your performance of at least six months or even one year post leave.
-Of course, if the promotion is one of the service conditions mentioned in your appointment order, then the same should be given to you, and failure to give it will attract section 12(1) of the maternity Benefits Act which says that ".........it shall be unlawful to discharge or dismiss her during or on account of such absence.........or to vary to her disadvantage any of the conditions of her service."
-But I don't think that in private companies promotion is a service condition in the appointment order.
+He can offer the promotion after evaluating your performance for at least six months or even one year post-leave.
+Of course, if the promotion is one of the service conditions mentioned in your appointment order, then the same should be given to you, and failure to give it will attract section 12(1) of the Maternity Benefits Act, which says that "it shall be unlawful to discharge or dismiss her during or on account of such absence, or to vary to her disadvantage any of the conditions of her service."
+However, I don't think that in private companies, promotion is a service condition in the appointment order.

 I think that you should not hesitate to reveal the pregnancy.
 If you reveal it after you have gained a promotion, it will only make the employer more hostile.